 What can I do to help her be happy when I'm away?

 We had budgies for a number of years when our children were small.
 We always covered their cage with a lightweight cotton cover and it always seemed to calm them.
-You can make your own, or buy one at any pet supply store.

 I have a couple of budgies that squawk all day and night, for no reason.
 I feed them and water them daily.
 It sounds like they are angry when they squawk.
 Sometimes they just chirp.
 I would like some advice on how to get them to quiet down.